z-ora/physics-notes/src/Introduction.md

 This is Tovi's private physics notes.

+> Important!
+> If Tovi sends this to you, it means he trust u.
+So **DON'T** send this to other people.

+> Confidential 🤫🤫

 This notes is
 1. written in a concise way
 2. written in an easy-to-read way